natalie-kate/music_to_my_ears/README.md

         4. As a frequent visitor, I want to be able to delete my account
         5. As a frequent visitor, I want to be able to see my order history
         6. As a frequent visitor, I don't want to have never ending scrolling up or down.
+        7. As a frequent visitor, I want to be able to search for events.

-   - #### Admin goals
+   - #### Superuser goals
-        1. As admin, I want to be able to add, delete or edit a product.
+        1. As superuser, I want to be able to add, delete or edit a product.
-        2. As admin, I want to be able to add a genre.
+        2. As superuser, I want to be able to add a genre.
-        3. As admin, I want to be able to delete or edit an event on the event board
+        3. As superuser, I want to be able to delete or edit an event on the event board
-        4. As admin, I want to be able to delete a user.
+        4. As superuser, I want to be able to delete a user.
-        5. As admin, I want to be able to make another user an admin.
+        5. As superuser, I want to be able to make another user an admin.
-        6. As admin, I don’t want users to be able to order product if there is none left in stock.
+        6. As superuser, I don’t want users to be able to order product if there is none left in stock.

    ### Scope